About Frances Chiaverini

 To truly understand how to bring gender equity to dance is to understand the systematic structures at play within the creation of choreographic work and in the daily practice of dance training.
 Perpetuating the myth of the single male genius oppresses the collaborators – the women, the muses – and unjustly erases their place in the tradition.

-By engaging in and documenting direct discussions with dancers, dance makers, and teachers surrounding power structures that challenge the autonomous artist, Chiaverini and Doty aim to develop practical guidelines that uphold ethical creative practices for dance and performance-focused workspaces.
-This collaborative project aims to keep the dancer at the center of the work while acknowledging the impact of upholding damaging tradition and also empowering and inspiring a future beyond it.
+Through engaging in and documenting direct discussions with dancers, dance makers, and teachers surrounding power structures that challenge the autonomous artist, Chiaverini and Doty aimed to develop practical guidelines that uphold ethical creative practices for dance and performance-focused workspaces while at CBA.
+This collaborative project aimed to keep the dancer at the center of the work while acknowledging the impact of upholding damaging tradition and also empowering and inspiring a future beyond it.